SaaStacked/saastack/README.md

    * No local dependencies on any infrastructure, no databases, no docker containers, nothing!

-   * Develop on Windows, On MacOS, On Linux.
+   * Develop on Windows, MacOS or Linux.

+   * Study the documentation, and use the available limited developer tooling.

 2. You can onboard new team members and get them up to speed quickly.